 Watching as the Saints boldly march through the Tribulation being “brought before kings and rulers” including Satan himself (Luke 21:12-18).

-Watching as the Two Witness now stand on earth and spiritual war against Satan and his government.
+Watching as the Two Witnesses now stand on earth and spiritually war against Satan and his government.

 Watching as the Two Witnesses are killed by Satan just three days before the return of Christ.
 Then, the Two Witness comeback to life and stand on their feet and the final trumpet sounds (Revelation 11:3-15)…

 Then will the words be fulfilled, “it is done” (Revelation 16:17).